 Pests and diseases may affect your Swiss chard plants.
 Leafminer larvae can make holes in the leaves.
 Apply a natural soap spray to kill the larvae and cover the plants with fine cheesecloth to prevent re-infestation.
 Slugs and snails will occasionally infest Swiss chard.
 If you notice them, handpick them or use Sluggo.
 These pesticides contain iron phosphate, which can prevent the slugs from laying eggs.

 Ideally, you should water the plants once or twice a week, but this can vary according to climate and other conditions.
 During hotter months, chard can become extremely thirsty and need watering more frequently.
 To water your chard, use a soaker hose, drip irrigation, or a small sprinkler.
 Make sure to water the soil evenly every time, and check the moisture level once or twice a week.
 Soggy soil is a breeding ground for slugs and root rot.

 Fertilizing Swiss Chard

-One way to increase your Swiss chard’s growth is to add nitrogen fertilizer to the soil.
+Adding nitrogen fertilizer to the soil is one way to increase your Swiss chard’s growth.
 Fertilizing with nitrogen can help the plant grow vigorously and produce more leaves.
 Apply the fertilizer two weeks after you plant the seeds.
 You can also use organic fertilizer around the base of the plant, such as blood meal (12-0-0).
 Add 1 tablespoon of blood meal per square foot of soil, and then rake it into the top one to three inches of soil.
 Once the blood meal has been incorporated, water in to activate it.